Student Education Records (Special Education)

 Destruction of Student Records (Special Education)

-In accordance with the state and federal regulations implementing the Individuals with Disabilities Education Act (IDEA), this is public notice of Flagstaff Unified School District’s intent to destroy personally identifiable information related to special education services for all students who exited/withdrew from the program prior to January 1, 2013.
+In accordance with the state and federal regulations implementing the Individuals with Disabilities Education Act (IDEA), this is public notice of Flagstaff Unified School District’s intent to destroy personally identifiable information related to special education services for all students who exited/withdrew from the program prior to January 1, 2016.
+These records are scheduled for destruction on June 1, 2022.

 The purpose for destruction of the above records is because it has been more than five (5) years since the student has received special education services at FUSD, and they are no longer needed to provide educational services.
 Please be advised that the records may be needed by the student or guardian for Social Security benefits or other purposes.